aritraroy/Flashbar/README.md

 ```

 ### Taps
-You can listen to tap events inside or outside the bar.
+You can listen to tap events inside or outside of the bar.

 ```kotlin
 Flashbar.Builder(this)